isaksolheim/gesucht/README.md

 `gesucht` is a bot that automatically sends personalized, context-aware messages to new listings posted on wg-gesucht.de using ChatGPT.

+## Thoughtful Use

+This project was born from my curiosity, after I saw an opportunity to automate the repetitive task of messaging housing listings.
+I urge its use for personal, non-commercial purposes only.
+While automation _might_ make things a tad bit easier, the underlying housing concerns persist.

 ## 🌟 Features

 - **Email Monitoring**: Uses a webhook from Google Cloud Pub/Sub to monitor a Gmail inbox for alerts from wg-gesucht.de